7 Best Renters Insurance Companies in Iowa 2025

 State Farm has been providing insurance for a hundred years, having gotten its start providing automobile insurance.

-The company has a long history of on-time claims payment and customer service and has received high financial ratings across the board.
+The company has a long history of on-time claims payment and customer service and has received high financial ratings.

 We chose it for our list because it’s the company that offers the highest coverage limits for renters and is, therefore, best for renters whose belongings may require a higher policy limit than the standard renters insurance policy.